 Religion constitutes a part of one's culture.
-There are about 10,000 distinct religions around the world. but about 84% of the world's population belongs to one of the five largest religion groups: Christianity, Islam, Hinduism, Buddhism or forms of folk religion.
+There are about 10,000 distinct religions around the world. but about 84% of the world's population belongs to one of the religion largest groups: Christianity.
+Islam.
+Hinduism.
+Buddhism or forms of folk religion.
 Most Greek Cypriots, and thus the majority of the population of Cyprus, are members of the Greek Orthodox Church, whereas most Turkish Cypriots are officially Sunni Muslims.
-There are also small Baha'i, Jewish, Protestant, Roman Catholic, Maronite (Eastern Rites Catholic) and Armenian Apostolic communities in Cyprus.
+There are also small Baha'i, Jewish, Protestant, Roman Catholic, Maronite (Eastern Rites Catholic) and Armenian Apostolic communities in Cyprus, visit www.churchofcyprus.org.cy.
+But, there are also several places of worship for other religions.